-Eye injuries can occur at any time.
-Our office is equipped to handle most eye injuries.
+Eye injuries and infections can occur at any time.
+Our office is equipped to handle these.
 The primary instrument we use is a biomicroscope, sometimes referred to as a slit lamp.
-The biomicroscope has a high magnification and is particularly designed to aid us in evaluating the extent of an eye injury.
-Whether it is a laceration, foreign particle embedded or a burn, the biomicroscope is the primary tool to carefully examination the injury.
+The biomicroscope has a high magnification and is particularly designed to aid us in evaluating the extent of an eye injury or infection.
+Whether it is a laceration, foreign particle embedded, burn, infection, or inflammation, the biomicroscope is the primary tool to carefully examination the eye.

 Embedded Foreign Bodies

 A common injury is a hot iron metallic foreign body embedded in the cornea.
 Grinding or drilling iron or other metals will release particles that are hot and when they hit the eye they embed themselves in the cornea.
 If it is iron, as in this example, it will immediately begin to rust due to the salty consistency of our tears.
 When the metal particle is removed, there is a remaining rust deposit that has infiltrated the surrounding cornea.
 We have experience at removing these rust spots.
 With proper medical treatment these injuries resolve well.

 If the foreign particle was embedded in the central visual axis of the cornea, there may be a scar remaining which could affect the patients ultimate visual acuity.
 Safety glasses are always recommended to prevent these types of injuries.